alanmitchell/bmon/docs/source/calculated-fields.rst

 ``tank_max_depth`` **Parameter, optional**

 If ``tank_model`` is not specified, you must provide the ``tank_max_depth`` parameter.
-The function assumes that the tank is a horizontal, cylindrical tank, and this ``tank_max_depth`` parameter gives the liquid depth that occurs when the tank is full.
+The ``tank_max_depth`` parameter gives the liquid depth that occurs when the tank is full.
 The parameter must be expressed in inches.

+``linear``  **Parameter, optional, default value:** ``False``

+If ``linear`` is set to False, the default, the tank is assumed to be a horizontal, cylindrical tank.
+If ``linear`` is True, then the volume of liquid in the tank is assumed to be directly proportional to depth of liquid; this is true for vertical, cylindrical and rectangular tanks.
+In general, it is true for any tank where the horizontal cross-sectional area does not change across the usable height of the tank.
+Note that if the ``tank_model`` parameter is entered, then the ``linear`` parameter is forcibly set to a value consistent with the chosen ``tank_model``; a user-entered value is ignored.

 ``report_hours`` **Parameter, optional, default value:** ``24``